BlkInData/blkindata.github.io/content/authors/kailande-cassamajor/_index.md

 user_groups:
 - Organizers
 ---
-> I'm Black in Data because
+> I'm Black in Data because I am interested in using data science to assist in the effort to create real-time, measurable impact that benefits marginalized communities.

 Pronouns: she/her